adithyavis/step-based-test-scenario/README.md

 1. Create an initial commit with this starting project
 2. Create a private repository in your own GitHub account
 3. Push this project to that repository
-4. Invite @lukyth and @moriyak as a collaborator
+4. Invite @tai2 and @oguzgelal as a collaborator

 ### About the task